Pulse shape simulation for the reduced charge collection layer in p-type high-purity germanium detectors: Results and discussions

 The electric field strength along the $p$-$n$ boundary as a function of $\theta$, from the groove to the top center, is presented in Figure \ref{fig.bege_pn_ef}.
 It varies within 200--800\,V/cm across most positions on the side and top ($\theta \in [-45^{\circ},\ 90^{\circ}]$).
 At the bottom part of the $p$-$n$ boundary, the electric field strength increases steeply near the groove, reaching \textasciitilde\,\SI{10000}\,V/cm at the groove.
 The lowest electric field strength at the $p$-$n$ boundary (\textasciitilde\,60\,V/cm) occurs at the detector corners ($\theta$ around $\pm 30^{\circ}$).
 The $p$-$n$ boundary electric field strength at the top center point is \textasciitilde\,800\,V/cm.

 Figure \ref{fig.bege_pn_fccd_fdd} presents the simulated FDD, FCCD and the depth of the $p$-$n$ boundary against $\theta$.
 The predicted full-depletion boundary is slightly shallower than the full CCE boundary, indicating that incomplete charge collection also occurs in the depleted region near the full-depletion boundary, due to the weak electric field and random diffusion of carriers.
 Figure \ref{fig.bege_pn_ef} and \ref{fig.bege_pn_fccd_fdd} demonstrate a significant correlation between the electric field at the $p$-$n$ boundary and the properties of the RCC layer, namely, a stronger electric field corresponds to a larger depleted region and a larger full CCE region.
 At the top center ($\theta = 90^{\circ}$), the simulated FDD and FCCD are determined to be (839$\pm$2)\,$\upmu$m and (850$\pm$10)\,$\upmu$m, respectively.
 The latter is consistent with the experimentally measured value of (870$\pm$67)\,$\upmu$m~\cite{dai_modeling_2023}.
+It should be noted that the uncertainties reported for the simulated FDD and FCCD reflect only the numerical precision or statistical uncertainty and do not account for systematic uncertainties arising from limited knowledege of detector parameters.
+These systematic uncertainties may be dominant and significantly larger than the values presented here.